Why Visit the World Heritage Area of Haast

 6. There’s a Whole Lot of Coastline!

-The UNESCO World Heritage Area surrounding Haast includes more than 1000km of Tasman coastline!
-There are definitely some views worth hiking to!
+The UNESCO World Heritage Area surrounding Haast includes more than 1,000km (621 miles) of Tasman coastline!
+There are definitely some views worth hiking to, as listed in the 10 Free & Cheap Things to Do in Haast.

 7. A Giant Carnivorous Snail Lives Here